Electric company cars

 A company electric car subscription has advantages over purchasing and leasing, and gives your business and your employees all the benefits of an electric car with none of the big upfront costs or tax complications:

 - Flexibility: an electric car subscription doesn’t require you to sign up to a multi-year deal, and instead offers you the flexibility to amend your subscription at any time.
 So, if your employee wants to swap their electric car or your circumstances change, you’re not locked into a contract – all you have to do is give 30 days’ notice in line with your minimum term.

 - All-inclusive: With an electric car subscription, everything you and your employee need to drive the car is included.
 This includes service and maintenance costs, MOT, tyres, breakdown cover and insurance.
-Remember, EVs don’t require road tax, saving you another annual cost.
+Remember, EVs don’t require vehicle excise duty, saving you another annual cost.

 - No upfront costs: With an EV subscription, all you pay are the monthly costs, unlike leasing or purchasing which require a large upfront payment or a deposit.

 - No depreciation: Because your business doesn’t own the vehicles, it isn’t classed as a fixed asset and therefore doesn’t lose value.
 This means it’s far easier to subscribe to an EV from an accounting and tax point of view.

 How elmo’s electric company car scheme works

 Organising your company’s electric car scheme through elmo is simple and convenient:

 - Step 2: browse and select your electric car from the widest range of EVs in the industry

 - Step 3: follow the process for each car, including the employee as the main driver